Services

 Supervision Services

-There are many different circumstances that might require one or both parents to have supervised visits or exchanges with their children.
+There are many different circumstances that might require one or both parents to have supervised or "accompanied" visits or exchanges with their children.
 The reason for the supervision will dictate the level of supervision required.
 Sometimes, a family member like a grandparent, aunt or uncle, can provide the supervision required.
 Other times, more structured supervision is necessary.
 There are often community non-profit centers that provide supervision services.
-In certain situations, it may be appropriate for an impartial third party to supervise the visits or exchanges in a less structured environment.
+In certain situations, it may be appropriate for an impartial third party to supervise or facilitate the visits or exchanges in a less structured environment.

 Guardian Ad Litem Services